Peter Womersley’s Modernist house in Bath

-Built in the Sixties and nestled in a wooden dell, Valley Spring is a Modernist masterpiece with the majority of its original features intact.
+Nestled in a wooden dell, Valley Spring has the majority of its original features intact

 On the upper level of the principal two-storey pavilion is the outstanding room in the house – a 182 square-metre living room with plate glass walls, which was large enough to seat all the family plus guests.
 This room was top of John’s wish list, and was where he would listen to classical music through a built-in system.
 During an interview in the Seventies, Vivien Womersley described her feelings about the house: ‘It works extremely well… the stairs are so gradual that I feel no fatigue and the many see-through points often save room-to-room journeys.’